Wood Sheds and timber garden buildings

 On the left is a shed door painted in the classic RAL 7016 Anthracite Grey Wood Paint.
 It looks classically sleek and is a very popular colour used extensively in architecture and exterior design.
 Next is a Forest Small Storage Shed painted in Golden Somer with a Swan White trim.
 It’s a cheery combination that’s reminiscent of beach huts and always brings sunshine and a smile to the garden, whether it be summer or autumn.
 The interior is also painted in Swan White Wood Paint with screws in the door providing great hanging space for small tools.

 The final small storage shed was painted by Naomi Slade (garden designer, author and journalist) who created her own shade by mixing together Reed Green with a splash of Peregrine Blue for that perfect seagrass shade.
-We’ve dubbed a RAL version of it Slade Green in her honour and will be adding it to the extended colour chart this winter!
+We’ve dubbed a RAL version of it Slade Green in her honour and have added this jem-like colour to the Somerset Heritage Colour Collection!